steve-bate/activitypub-testsuite/docs/architecture.md

   SAL --> Server["Server under test (SUT)\n(Any language)"]
 ```

+The test framework consists of a set of server-independent tests and a server-specific layer that allows the tests to interact with the server under test (control it and observe side-effects).
 ## Test Suite

 This is the core test suite.
 It's a library of reusable, server-independent tests that focus primarily on the [ActivityPub](https://www.w3.org/TR/activitypub/) and [ActivityStreams2](https://www.w3.org/TR/activitystreams-core/#object) specifications with a few extra tests outside that scope ([Webfinger](https://en.wikipedia.org/wiki/WebFinger), etc.).
 The tests are written in [Python](https://www.python.org/), but test servers can be written in any programming language.
 Although still evolving, the tests are intended to be be almost declarative.
 Eventually, they may be ported to the [Gherkin](https://cucumber.io/docs/gherkin/) syntax after the testing [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) is stable.